RBC-DSAI-IITM/crai-hugo/content/english/advisory/gc-ream.md

 ---
 title: "Government of the Netherlands and Hague Centre for Strategic Studies"
-subsubtitle:  "Global Commission on Responsible Artificial Intelligence in the Military Domain (GC REAIM"
+subsubtitle:  "Global Commission on Responsible Artificial Intelligence in the Military Domain"
 subtitle: "Commissioner, Asia"
 date: 2022-12-12
 image: "/images/gc-reaim.png"